 To complete the signature form designer template, hit next to either use an access code, customize the message, or just finish and send.
 This will be sent to all members for signature.

 Now that the signatures have been sent, making sure signatures are completed can be viewed in a number of ways.
-The dashboard widget, the signature queue, or viewing the document signature option makes it easy to address any incomplete signatures.
+The Signatures section of a project or department will allow you to view any documents currently awaiting signatures.

 Document Signature Option

-Checking a signature status in the document options gives complete details on the signature progress including who has completed the signature and who is still outstanding.
+The signature status can be checked in the document options by once again selecting “Signature Gathering.”
+The resulting window gives complete details on the signature progress including who has completed the signature and who is still outstanding.

 These options allow for any follow up actions that may need to be taken.